Talkback and JW Library

 The reading menu is the navigation options you cycle through by swiping left or right with 3 fingers?

-You may be able to add that option by going to your Talkback settings.
+You may be able to add the previous Screen Search option by going to your Talkback settings.

 Tap once quickly with 3 fingers.